<?xml version="1.0" encoding="UTF-8"?>

 <p>Remove old thermal paste from the processor and heatsink using alcohol swab.</p>

-1. Blow air into the fan grill on the bottom of the laptop.<br />
+1. Blow air into the fan grill on the bottom.<br />

-2. Blow air into the grill on the side of the laptop.<br />
+2. Blow air into the fan grill on the side.<br />

 ]]></content:encoded>